brzeczyk-compiler/brzeczyk/README.md

 To package the compiler as a standalone program, use `./gradlew install`.
 The result can be found in `app/build/install/app`.
-To easily run the packaged compiler from project root, use `./run.sh`.
+To easily run the packaged compiler from the project root, use `./run.sh`.

-By default, the compiler expects the input file name as a single argument and produces executable `a.out` file as a result.
+By default, the compiler expects a single argument with input file name and produces executable `a.out` file as a result.
 The standard library is expected at `stdlib.o` in the current working directory.
-Use `./run.sh --help` to see all options.
+Use `./run.sh --help` to see all the options.